 Global Cat Day on October 16th raises awareness surrounding non-lethal feline programs across the country.
-Cats and kittens are more likely to be euthanized than any other shelter animal.
+More than any other shelter animal, cats and kittens face euthanization at a much higher rate.
 However, programs such as trap, neuter, and release (TNR) are making it possible for cats to live full and healthy lives right in our neighborhoods.

-TNR programs are designed to reduce shelters and overall colony populations.
-Through TNR programs, feral and stray cats are trapped, neutered, and vaccinated.
+TNR programs aim to reduce shelters and overall colony populations across the country.
+TNR programs trap feral and stray cats.
+They are then neutered and vaccinated under the care of a veterinarian.
 Their ears are tipped to identify that they have been neutered.
 Then the cat is released back into the neighborhood where they were captured.

 Long-term studies across the country show that not only does the population decline, but the cats live out their lives healthily.
 Additionally, these programs save taxpayers money over time.